 To maximize your score on the LSAT, you should focus your efforts on your weakest section.
 Again, answering even just four more questions correctly on the exam from a raw perspective can have a massive impact on your scaled score.

-Thus, if you’re weak in one area, hammer that section in your studies.
-You just need to accumulate as many correct questions as possible, and the lowest hanging fruit is always your weakest section.
+Thus, if you’re weak in one area, concentrate heavily on that section in your studies.
+You just need to accumulate as many correct questions as possible, and the greatest opportunity for improvement is always your weakest section.

 Specifically, focus on Logical Reasoning.
 Since there are now two of these scored sections and only one scored Reading Comprehension section, Logical Reasoning accounts for roughly 66% of your total score.
 If you’re struggling with formal logic, we recommend a solid prep course such as Blueprint.
 Their analytics-heavy platform is built to bridge the gap between a 160 and a 170+ by targeting your weakest question types.